the-innovation-squad/content-renderer/README.md

 The project uses the Eleven Labs API to generate the voice narration and MoviePy for video editing.

 ## 📜 Example Input
-Takes a settings file in the following format:
+Takes a file `input/settings.yml` in the following format:
 ```yaml
 watermark: "https://i.imgur.com/NbzMg2q.png" # optional, default False
 engine: "eleven" # one of ["eleven", "google"], default "google"